 What happens after you get your USDOT number?

-- Apply for MC authority if you want to haul for brokers (costs $300)
+- Apply for MC authority if you want to haul for brokers — costs $300

 - Wait for the 10-day protest period before your MC authority activates

-- Get your insurance filed with the FMCSA
+- Get your insurance filed with the FMCSA — minimum $750,000 auto liability

-Where does your USDOT number go?
+Where does your USDOT number go on your truck?

 Once you have your number it must appear on both sides of your truck in letters at least 2 inches tall, along with your company name.
-Format: "USDOT 1234567".
+Format: USDOT 1234567.
 This is a federal requirement — not optional.

 How to look up any USDOT number